apiraino/open-taffeta/README.md

 ### Running tests:

 Integration tests need the server running, so first launch `cargo run` in a shell and `cargo test --all` in another one.
 Add `RUST_TEST_THREADS=1` if you want to run tests sequentially instead of parallelized (default).
+Run one single test with ex. `cargo test test_list_users` or to run an entire directory of tests with ex. `cargo test --test test_users`.

 ### Running the server